 These are some of the major institutes offering these courses in India.
 The best option available here is the NSE Academy.
 You can also explore the options with IIM as it often provides short term courses.
 You can even opt for online classes from portals like Udemy as they will teach you about the topics that you like.
 Remember that the practical knowledge matters the most here and you must also start virtual trading with the help of portals like NSE Pathshala.
 The virtual trading will enable you to get some hands-on experience without having to invest real money in the stock market.

-Admission Process for Stock Market Course
+Stock Market Course Admission Process

 If you have made up your mind about pursuing the course in the stock market, then you can also check out the admission process listed below.